dantleech/blog/content/posts/2025/12-14-homeserver.md

 ## Mini PC

-It's clear that the Rasberry PIs are not cutting the mustard properly.
-But it must be said that the Rasberry PI 4 has been running almost continuously for maybe **six years** (I think I upgraded the O/S twice in that time).
+My Rasberry PI 4 has been running silently and almost continuously for maybe **six years** and it's been perfect for MPD and Pihole, but Jellyfin and Music Assistant push it over the edge.

-The **silence** and low power consumption of these devices is important to me, but while the Pi 4 works perfectly for running Pihole and MPD it is not a solution for running Jellyfin, so I needed something more - and if I'm getting something more then it may as well run **all the things**.

 I considered splurging on a high-power Mini PC, but that would mean that it would be capable of playing games and maybe even running a local LLM, but as